 A graduate of the Wharton School of Business, University of Pennsylvania and Brooklyn Law School, in 1995-96, Mr. Silk served as a law clerk to the Hon.
 Steven M. Gold, U.S.M.J., in the United States District Court for the Eastern District of New York.

 Mr. Silk lectures to institutional investors at conferences throughout the country, and has written or substantially contributed to several articles on developments in securities and corporate law, including "Improving Multi-Jurisdictional, Merger-Related Litigation," American Bar Association (February 2011); "The Compensation Game," Lawdragon, Fall 2006; "Institutional Investors as Lead Plaintiffs: Is There A New And Changing Landscape?," 75 St. John's Law Review 31 (Winter 2001); "The Duty To Supervise, Poser, Broker-Dealer Law and Regulation," 3rd Ed.
 2000, Chapter 15; "Derivative Litigation In New York after Marx v.
 Akers," New York Business Law Journal, Vol. 1, No. 1 (Fall 1997).

-He is a frequent commentator for the business media on television and in print.
-Among other outlets, he has appeared on NBC's Today, and CNBC's Power Lunch, Morning Call, and Squawkbox programs, as well as being featured in The New York Times, Financial Times, Bloomberg, The National Law Journal, and the New York Law Journal.
+He has also been a commentator for the business media on television and in print.
+Among other outlets, he has appeared on NBC’s Today, and CNBC’s Power Lunch, Morning Call, and Squawkbox programs, as well as being featured in The New York Times, Financial Times, Bloomberg, The National Law Journal, and the New York Law Journal.